-f.
+g.
 Summarized Comparative Information

 The financial statements include certain prior-year summarized comparative information in total, but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended December 31, 2012, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended December 31, 2014, from which the summarized information was derived (see Note 7).